Key takeaways:

 Examples of combination pills that include metformin include:

 When it comes to treating Type 2 diabetes, cost is often a focus.
-Costs quickly add up, between medications, supplies for checking blood glucose, appointments, and more.
+Costs quickly add up, between medications, supplies for checking blood sugar, appointments, and more.
 So it’s not surprising that people want to get the best price on their prescriptions whenever they can.

 One of the best ways to save on your prescriptions is to fill a generic version of a medication, when one is available.
 Metformin has been on the market for a while.
 And most dosage forms have a generic version.
+Mounjaro is available only as a brand-name medication right now.

 The bottom line